back to Health Tips

 A post by a reader of EarthClinic explains how a tapeworm was expelled.

-Midwest Compassion Center writes about the effects of terpenes: mild sedative, relaxing effect on users and great for sleep, especially for those with insomnia.
+Midwest Compassion Center (not online anymore) writes about the effects of terpenes: mild sedative, relaxing effect on users and great for sleep, especially for those with insomnia.
 Due to its antibiotic properties, it has been shown to treat at least two common strains of malaria caused by Plasmodium falciparum.
 Ability to fight cancer by killing tumors.
 Scavenging for free radicals which are responsible for causing inflammation.

 A Practical Treatise On Materia Medica And Therapeutics, by Roberts Bartholow lists various remedies using turpentine.